n3r4zzurr0/range-slider-input/README.md

     Default value: `[false, false]`

-    An array of two Booleans which specify if the lower and upper thumbs are disabled or not, respectively.
+    Array of two Booleans which specify if the lower and upper thumbs are disabled or not, respectively.

 *   ####  `orientation`

     Default value: `horizontal`

-    A string that specifies the axis along which the user interaction is to be registered.
+    String that specifies the axis along which the user interaction is to be registered.
     By default, the range slider element registers the user interaction along the X-axis.
     It takes two different values: `horizontal` and `vertical`.
     If the range slider element is styled to look vertical visually (e.g. `transform: rotate(90deg)`), setting `orientation` to `vertical` will make it register the user interaction along the Y-axis.

 ### Return value

-An object of functions that can be called to read or write the properties initially set by the `options` parameter.
+Object of functions that can be called to read or write the properties initially set by the `options` parameter.
 Available functions:

 #### `min()`, `max()`, `step()`, `value()` and `orientation()`